huybrechtsxyz/huybrechtsxyz/.backup/docs2/index.md

 # Huybrechts-XYZ

-Huybrechts-XYZ is a self-hosted `cloud` platform designed to provide centralized authentication, secure service access, and streamlined deployment of custom and third-party applications.
-The platform enables users to run various services such as personal websites, blogs, and internally developed software with ease and security.
+Huybrechts-XYZ is a self-hosted platform designed to provide centralized authentication, secure service access, and streamlined deployment of custom and third-party applications.
+The platform enables the user to run various services such as personal websites, blogs, and internally developed software with ease and security.

 ## Objectives for the Platform